 Need Help Finding a Local Dentist or Oral Surgeon?

 Wisdom teeth surgery can be performed at both general dentist offices and by oral surgeons.
 The Smile Generation connects you with trusted, experienced, and qualified dentists and oral surgeons.
 Smile Generation strives to be your trusted resource for all your dental health needs.
-Smile Generation provides a search tool, "Find a Dentist".
+If you are looking for how to find a dentist near me, the Smile Generation provides a search tool, "Find a Dentist".
 You may also call us at +1 (800) 764-5343 or use our Website's Live Chat feature located in the lower right-hand corner of your screen.